nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `mg` — milligram (0.001 g)
 - `kg` — kilogram (1000 g)

-Additionally, quantities without a unit are assumed to be dimensionless 'counts'; for example, **3 eggs**.
+Quantities without a unit are assumed to be dimensionless 'counts'; for example, **3** eggs.
+They do not need to be whole numbers, so that a recipe can use **2.5** apples, for example.

 ### 6.1&ensp;Ingredient Combining

 As mentioned above, ChopChop will combine ingredients when you `add` them, provided they have compatible units.
 Combining works as you would expect, and is rather flexible; adding `3 cups` of milk to an existing stock of `400ml` will yield `1.15l`.

-However, you cannot, for example, add `300g` of eggs to `4` eggs, as grams and counts are incompatible units.
+However, you cannot, for example, add `300g` of blueberries to `4` blueberries, as grams and counts are incompatible units.